YOUSSNDR/SODT/README.md

 ## What is the SODT ?

-After meeting the challenge of the [PolySnake](https://github.com/YOUSSNDR/PolySnake), we now focus on a new project named **Smart OmniDirectionnal Tank (SODT)** wich his purpose will be all terrain recognition.<br/>
+After meeting the challenge of the [PolySnake](https://github.com/YOUSSNDR/PolySnake), we now focus on a new project named **Smart OmniDirectionnal Tank (SODT)** which his purpose will be all terrain recognition.<br/>